This post was most recently updated on August 31st, 2022.7 min read.

 Didn’t know this feature existed?
 Yeah, it’s pretty implicit, and Microsoft doesn’t talk about it too much.
 Too bad, because it works surprisingly well!
-You can just add something like this to whatever search-based webpart, and it’ll be filtering by your language of choice:
+You can just add something like this to whatever search-based webpart, and it’ll be filtered by your language of choice:

 DetectedLanguage="[2-letter language code]"

 See an example below:

 This is an awesome resource on how to use DetectedLanguage: https://nickgrattan.wordpress.com/2013/05/31/language-identification/.
 Also, see all the available languages here!